You must submit an application if you will be a NEW student at a:

 - You can decline the offer.

 To accept the offer, simply enroll your child by submitting all required enrollment forms, including proof of DC residency, by the school’s communicated deadline.
-Proving DC residency must be done in person, at the school, by a parent or guardian.
+Contact the school for their enrollment and residency verification processes.
 Accepting an offer will remove your child from all waitlists ranked below the enrolled school, as well as from the school where they are currently enrolled.

 To decline the offer, you may do so online through your family account or by contacting the school directly.